 Fillings-to-Tortilla Ratio: The flavor of the tortilla should be present, not overpowering.

 Flavor: Nothing else matters unless the taco is delicious.

 Sauce selection: This is more a personal thing because I love me some sauce when it comes to tacos.

-My last stop was Oscar’s Mexican Seafood in Hillcrest.
+My last stop for fish tacos was Oscar’s Mexican Seafood in Hillcrest.
 Outfitted with concrete floors, reclaimed wood tables, metal stools and industrial light fixtures, Oscar’s has the other two restaurants beat in terms of ambiance.
 Priced at $1.99, Oscar’s vibrant fish tacos come loaded with fresh toppings, including shredded cabbage, red onion, diced tomato and chopped cilantro.
 Squeeze bottles of crema are available in three different flavors: traditional white, chipotle and serrano (very spicy!).
 I give Oscar’s Mexican Seafood an A rating, because the tacos were a bit toppings-heavy and not as balanced as the others.
 But the restaurant gets big points for ambiance and sauce selection.

 Seal beach and Ocean beach photos by Xoxo Wedding Studio; all other photos by Brandon Matzek